undoLogic/digi-display/README.md

 cd /media/COMPUTERNAME/CDNAME/
 sudo ./VBoxLinuxAdditions.run
 ```
 You will now have Copy and paste between
+- ensure you also check the box in Virtual Box - Details - Settings - General - advanced - BOTH shared clipboard and drag and drop to bidirectional

 ### Remote Management